cueband/InfiniTime/README-cueband.md

 *	Additional security protections.
 * Interface simplifications (feature removal to standard watch functionality).
-* BLE UART alternative for all communciation.
+* BLE UART alternative for all communication.
 * ?
 Shipping mode

 In the following description, `(*)` denotes a feature not yet fully implemented.